Kazii78/Kazii-Smart-Bats/README.md

 However, if the Follower gets tired of following Leaders, it will always have a 1% chance of becoming a Rogue and leaving the group.

+### 👤 Player Reputation
+Player Reputation will determine your relationship with bats.

+All players start at 0 reputation, this can change by doing these actions:
+- Feeding a bat with any type of seed ({Reputation.Score}+{Item.Count})
+- Hurting a bat in any way ({Reputation.Score}-50)

+The maximum reputation score someone can have is 300 and the lowest is -100.

+Functionality:
+Having a score of 40+ will make the bats not target you after hitting them.
+(You still lose reputation points.) & (Bats will not follow this mechanic until you are not classified as an Attacker.)

+Having a score of 200+ will make the bats protect you from any Attackers.
+(Bats will not follow this mechanic until you are no longer classified as an Attacker.)

+Having a score of -60 and under will always make the bats target you, wether you disturbed them or not.

 ### 🪶 Fears
 - End Crystals (avoids)